-Employees are not permitted to commence work until they have brought their right to work documents to the HR Division for review.
-Please note that HR need to see the original documents.
-Scanned versions of documents are not sufficient and will not be accepted.
+Employees are not permitted to commence work until they have provided proof of their right to work to the HR Division.
+Please note that HR normally need to see the original documents unless the employee has a digital immigration status and the check can be conducted using the Home Office's online services.
+Scanned versions of documents are not sufficient and will not be accepted as a proof of right to work.